18F/handbook/docs/09-security/encryption.md

 If you'd like some background on how encryption works, start by reading [An Introduction to Public Key Cryptography and PGP](https://ssd.eff.org/en/module/introduction-public-key-cryptography-and-pgp), a [Surveillance Self-Defense](https://ssd.eff.org/en) (also an excellent read) tutorial from your friends at the [Electronic Frontier Foundation](https://www.eff.org/) \[[Donate!](https://supporters.eff.org/donate/)]

-Finally, keep an eye out for the dangerous [Burr-Feinstein Anti-Encryption Bill](https://www.techdirt.com/articles/20160527/08343534565/burr-feinstein-anti-encryption-bill-has-no-support-wont-be-moving-forward-anytime-soon.shtml) (also [here](https://www.wired.com/2016/04/senates-draft-encryption-bill-privacy-nightmare/), [here](https://www.engadget.com/2016/09/10/anti-encryption-bill-proposed-changes/) and [here](https://www.google.com/webhp#q=burr+feinstein+encryption+bill)) and be prepared to take action when it resurfaces to protect your rights to privacy and security.
+Finally, keep an eye out for anti-encryption bills such as [Burr-Feinstein](https://www.techdirt.com/articles/20160527/08343534565/burr-feinstein-anti-encryption-bill-has-no-support-wont-be-moving-forward-anytime-soon.shtml) (also [here](https://www.wired.com/2016/04/senates-draft-encryption-bill-privacy-nightmare/), [here](https://www.engadget.com/2016/09/10/anti-encryption-bill-proposed-changes/) and [here](https://www.google.com/webhp#q=anti-encryption+bill)) and be prepared to take action when it resurfaces to protect your rights to privacy and security.

 Thank you!